 CIR Substrate

-CIR — Cognitive Infrastructure Retrieval — is the epistemic substrate at the heart of mentu.
-It is a structured knowledge base that tracks not just what you know, but when you learned it, how confident you are, and whether it contradicts something else.
+CIR -- Cognitive Infrastructure Retrieval -- is the knowledge substrate at the heart of mentu.
+It tracks not just what you know, but when you learned it, how confident you are, and whether it contradicts something else.

 Why CIR exists